 Please log into your user account regularly to check the status of your application.
 If we need further information or documents, we will inform you directly via your account’s status overview page.
 Additionally, you will be requested by email to log into your user account.

 You will receive the Letter of Admission or the Letter of Rejection in your electronic mailbox (Compass Mailbox).
-If the decision is positive, your Admission Letter will inform you regarding your programme-specific additional requirements and where appropriate, on the conditions of admission (written and oral tests).
+If the decision is positive, your admission letter will inform you regarding your programme-specific additional requirements and, where appropriate, on the conditions of admission (written and oral tests).

-Please find the link to your Compass Mailbox in the Online-Application user account at the top right of your status page.
+Please find the link to your Compass Mailbox in the Online-Application user account, at the top right of your status page.
 You can access your mailbox using your SWITCH edu-ID log-in data.

 Your admission is conditional until you submit all the necessary documents.
 You may post a certified copy of your degree certificate and a confirmation of exmatriculation to us by no later than the start of the programme (calendar week 38).
-Please do not send any original copies in the post!
+Please do not send any original copies in the post! (electronic verification options for third parties may be accepted)

-If you do not have your degree certificate by the time the degree programme starts, you have to submit confirmation by the end of calendar week 38 that you graduated from your university.
+If you do not have your degree certificate by the time the degree programme starts, you will have to submit confirmation by the end of calendar week 38 that you graduated from your university.
 The confirmation of graduation must clearly show that you have all of the course work required for graduation.
 The confirmation must also indicate when your university is going to issue your final degree certificate.
 Please note that you must also submit confirmation that you are no longer registered as a student there.

 As soon as you have presented all the necessary documents, your admission is unconditional.
 We will send you a confirmation email.